Bbeniful/BetworkChange/README.md

 # BetworkChange

-This is a simple network listener for android.
+This is a simple network state listener for Android.
 You have 2 options how you would like to watch the states of network.
-First option with listener:

 ## Requirements:
 - android 5.0 and above